 Techniques to Use During Import

-Lightroom has many different ways in which you can use its automation techniques to make your tasks easier and faster.
+There are many different ways in which you can use Lightroom automation techniques to make your tasks easier and faster.
 While a lot of them are applied while you are editing your photos, some of them are also applied at the time of import.
 These techniques might not speed up your importing but they will allow you to speed up your workflow once you start processing those pictures.
 They may take some extra minutes during Import, but if you set these up, they are going to save you hours of work later.

 1 – Building Previews